sbmpost/CapPlan/README.md

   opened with "Script Editor".
 Also useful to know is that when CapPlan opens a pdf file, open_doc.sh gets called with two parameters: $1=the pdf file to open, $2=a temporary file.
-The existence of the temporary file is periodically checked by a program called "spawn_open.exe" and CapPlan will consider the pdf file closed once this file is removed.
-In turn, open_doc.sh calls osascript to monitor the actual pdf app.
+The existence of the temporary file is periodically checked by a program called "spawn_open.exe" and CapPlan will consider the pdf file closed once the temporary file is removed.
+In turn open_doc.sh calls osascript to monitor the actual pdf application.
 In summary the flow is as follows: CapPlan -> spawn_open.exe -> open_doc.sh -> osascript.

 C) Multiple CapPlan clients can connect to the same database server.
 CapPlan is multiuser aware and will detect simultaneous changes to data and warn the user if clashes occur.
 As for documents, 3rd party synchronisation